biosp4rk/mzmr/readme.txt

 There's an option to randomize enemies, but it's somewhat limited for now.
 More enemy randomization features will be added in future updates.

-This is also an option to randomize bosses.
+There is also an option to randomize bosses.
 This option will choose between a small pool of fusion and vanilla bosses to replace Kraid, Ridley, and Mecha.
 These bosses are affected by the stat and palette randomization options.

 Boss health is scaled based on which location the boss is chosen to reside in.
 More bosses will be added to the pool in future updates.
 The current supported bosses are listed below: